tayloraswift/swift-png/README.md

 The `integration-test` product accepts a `-c/--compact` option, which specifies the output verbosity, and an `-e/--print-expected-failures` option, which makes it print the error messages for expected failures.

+## Using on Windows

+Set `git config --global core.symlinks true` before cloning this repository on Windows.

 ## see also

 * [Swift *JPEG*](https://github.com/kelvin13/jpeg)